apache/doris/docs/en/extending-doris/user-defined-function.md

 ```
 ├── third_party
-├── build
+├── udf_samples
-└── udf_samples
+  └── build
 ```

 ### Compilation result

-After the compilation is completed, the dynamic link library is placed under `build/src/`.
-Taking udf_samples as an example, the directory structure is as follows:
+After the compilation is completed, the UDF dynamic link library is successfully generated.
+Under `build/src/`, taking udf_samples as an example, the directory structure is as follows:

 ```
 ├── third_party
+├── udf_samples
-├── build
+  └── build
-│ └── src
+    └── src
-│ └── udf_samples
-│ ├── libudasample.so
-│ └── libudfsample.so
       └── udf_samples
+        ├── libudasample.so
+        └── libudfsample.so

 ```

 ## Create UDF function

-After going through the above steps, you can get a dynamic library.
+After following the above steps, you can get the UDF dynamic library (that is, the `.so` file in the compilation result).
 You need to put this dynamic library in a location that can be accessed through the HTTP protocol.

-Then execute the create UDF function to create a UDF inside the Doris system.
-You need to have AMDIN permission to complete this operation.
+Then log in to the Doris system and create a UDF function in the mysql-client through the `CREATE FUNCTION` syntax.
+You need to have AMDIN authority to complete this operation.
+At this time, there will be a UDF created in the Doris system.

 ```
 CREATE [AGGREGATE] FUNCTION